-Select risks include: information risk, foreign country exposure risk, construction risk, commodity price risk, operating risk and technological risks.
+Select risks include: information risk, foreign country exposure risk, construction risk, commodity price risk, operating risk, regulatory risks, and technological risks.

 We are witnessing a boom in private infrastructure investing.
 Because of the strategy’s ability to provide an inflation-hedged, low beta, late-cycle option, infrastructure can provide a haven from the potential volatility of other private investment strategies.
 Against this backdrop, record capital has flowed into unlisted infrastructure.
 From 2017-2021, capital commitments for unlisted infrastructure grew significantly, from ~$83 billion to ~$121 billion – an average growth rate of 10% per year.
 However, considering the proliferation of dry powder and, consequently, competition for assets in the infrastructure sector, GCM Grosvenor believes that building a well-diversified, stable, and strong performing portfolio is both more challenging and more critical.